anole-lang/grammar/README.md

-# ice-grammar
+# anole-grammar
-only contains the grammar of ice-language
+only contains the grammar of anole-language